mahmoudimus/ac/docs/public/guides/project-activity-tutorial.md

 1. Install [Node.js](http://www.nodejs.org/).
 	If you use [Homebrew](http://brew.sh/), you can use the following command:
 	<pre><code data-lang="text">$ brew install node</code></pre>
-	If you don't use Homebrew or use Windows, you can [download and install Node.js directly](http://nodejs.org/download/).
+	If you use Windows or don't use Homebrew, you can [download and install Node.js directly](http://nodejs.org/download/).
 	You might need to enter `sudo`.
 1. Install the [ACE framework](https://bitbucket.org/atlassian/atlassian-connect-express/).
 	<pre><code data-lang="text">$ npm install -g atlas-connect</code></pre>